MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Movements/Merges/MergeLPSingle.md

 **ProcessMethod**: Merge

 **Description**:
-This method allows you to split an existing License Plate into a new one.
+This method allows you to merge an existing License Plate into a new one.

 **Input**:
 Parameters: